flowidright/psutierlist/README.md

 **If you want a ranking on those, please refer to the SPL tier list, [available here](https://docs.google.com/spreadsheets/d/1akCHL7Vhzk_EhrpIGkz8zTEvYfLDcaSpZRB6Xt6JWkc/edit?gid=1719706335).**

+**If your PSU is not on either list, it is not considered mainstream enough to be on the list.
+If your PSU is *only* on the spreadsheet, it is a D/E/F tier unit.**

 **Please suggest any changes on GitHub.**

 ### • A+ Tier